AlexanderSchultheiss/KbuildMinerExtractor/README.md

 ## Usage

-To use this extractor, set `build.extractor.class` to `net.ssehub.kernel_haven.kbuildminer.KbuildMinerExtractorFactory` in the KernelHaven properties.
+To use this extractor, set `build.extractor.class` to `net.ssehub.kernel_haven.kbuildminer.KbuildMinerExtractor` in the KernelHaven properties.

 ### Dependencies